Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 If you’re not happy with the system after purchase, Simplisafe offers you a money-back guarantee that applies for the first 60 days after the date of purchase.
 Plus, you won’t have to pay shipping costs for returning the equipment.
 This may relieve you of some of the stress and pressure of the purchase price.

 Next up on our list of possibilities is the Frontpoint home security system.
-Frontpoint offers several perks that aid in their successful competition with Nest Secure, the least of which may be their 100-percent cellular technology (meaning no cords are on hand for intruders to cut).
+Frontpoint offers several perks that aid in their successful competition with Nest Secure, the least of which may be their 100 -percent cellular technology (meaning your system stays online during internet and power outages).

 Frontpoint packages include a power supply battery that can last up to 24 hours, which is helpful in the event of a power outage.
 They also offer fire, water, and carbon monoxide monitoring, as well as smash-proof technology that ensures the system will continue to work even when smashed (accidentally or purposefully).